rulewis/journey-optimizer.en/help/using/configuration/manage-suppression-list.md

 ---
 title: Manage the suppression list
 description: Learn how to access and manage the Journey Optimizer suppression list
 page-status-flag: never-activated
 uuid:
 contentOwner:
 products:
 audience: administrators
 content-type: reference
 topic-tags:
 discoiquuid:
 internal: n
 snippet: y
 feature: Application Settings
 topic: Administration
 role: Admin
 level: Intermediate
+exl-id: 430a2cd4-781d-4d37-a75d-405f5ed82377
 ---
 # Manage the suppression list {#manage-suppression-list}

 With [!DNL Journey Optimizer], you can monitor all the email addresses that are automatically excluded from sending in a journey, such as: